statusops/statusops/README.md

 Configuration is done via environment variables:

-- MESSAGING_WEBHOOK: http endpoint where to post updates when available.
+- MESSAGING_HTTP_WEBHOOK: http endpoint where to post updates when available.
 - REDIS_URL: it defaults to `redis://localhost:6379`
 - LOG_LEVEL: it defaults to `info`